Teacher - Physical Education

 - teach the basic techniques and skills associated with team and individual sports, dance, gymnastics, athletics, aquatics and recreational activities such as canoeing and bushwalking

-- plan and deliver activities that will assist in the skill progression of their students
+- plan and deliver activities to assist students' skill progression

 - instruct students in the safety practices associated with different environments, including swimming pools, gymnasiums and playing fields

-- coordinate special events such as inter-school sports programs, swimming and athletic carnivals, and lifesaving programs
+- coordinate special events such as inter-school sports programmes, swimming and athletic carnivals and lifesaving programmes

-- present special days and seminars for senior students on various topics such as stress management, study skills and sexually transmitted diseases
+- present special days and seminars for senior students on various topics such as stress management, study skills and sexually transmitted infections (STIs)

-- conduct compulsory health education programs that prepare the student for life outside of school.
+- conduct compulsory health education programmes that prepare students for life outside of school.

 Most PE teachers work in secondary schools and are usually qualified to teach at least one other subject.

 - enjoy and have skills in physical activity